NativeScript/firebase/packages/firebase-dynamic-links/README.md

 	return link;
 }
 ```
-### Create a dynamic link's parameters
+### Create the parameters of a dynamic link

-As mentioned in the [Create a Dynamic Link from parameters](#create-a-dynamic-link-from-parameters) section, you can create a dynamic link's parameters with the `createLink` or `createShortLink` method.
+As mentioned in the [Create a Dynamic Link from parameters](#create-a-dynamic-link-from-parameters) section above, you can create a dynamic link's parameters with the `createLink` or `createShortLink` method.
 The example below shows how to use the `createShortLink` method.
 ```ts
 const dynamicLinks = firebase().dynamicLinks()